 Advice for Working with the Media

-Before working with either print or broadcast media ALWAYS feel comfortable contacting the Office of University Relations.
-University Relations can help with talking points and/or interview tips and, when time permits, mock interviews.
+Before working with either print or broadcast media ALWAYS feel comfortable contacting the Office of University Communications.
+We can help with talking points and/or interview tips and, when time permits, mock interviews.

 Make sure you know the news outlet you are speaking to and the name of the reporter.
-If you are unfamiliar with either, contact the Office of University Relations.
+If you are unfamiliar with either, contact University Communications.

 1. Be Timely.